-1. Display in a prominent and accessible location at every work site where the district has employees, and post electronically on computers in a conspicuous location, the on computers for employee use, up-to-date California Department of Fair Employment and Housing (DFEH) posters in regard to on the prohibition of workplace discrimination and harassment and, the rights of transgender employees, and the rights and obligations of employees who are pregnant, have a related medical condition, or are recovering from childbirth (Government Code 12950; 2 CCR 11013, 11023, 11049)
+1. Display in a prominent and accessible location at every work site where the district has employees and post electronically on computers in a conspicuous location, the California Department of Fair Employment and Housing (DFEH) posters in regard to workplace discrimination and harassment and the rights of transgender employees (Government Code 12950)

-''' (cf. 4119.11/4219.11/4319.11 - Sexual Harassment) (cf. 4161.8/4261.8/4361.8 - Family Care and Medical Leave) '''
+(cf. 4119.11/4219.11/4319.11 - Sexual Harassment)

-2. Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by: (5 CCR 4960; 34 CFR 100.6, 106.9)
+- 4 - 2.
+Publicize the district's nondiscrimination policy and regulation, including the complaint procedures and the coordinator's contact information, by: (5 CCR 4960; 34 CFR 100.6, 106.9)

-- a.
-Including them in each announcement, bulletin, or application form that is used in employee recruitment - b.
+Including them in each announcement, bulletin, or application form that is used in employee recruitment a.

+- b.
 Posting them in all district schools and offices, including staff lounges and other prominent locations - c.
-Posting them on the district's web site and providing easy access to them through district-supported social media, when available
+Posting them on the district's web site and providing easy access to them through district-supported social media, when available b.

-'''

-(cf. 1113 - District and School Web Sites)

-(cf. 1114 - District-Sponsored Social Media)
+(cf. 1113 - District and School Web Sites) (cf. 1114 - District-Sponsored Social Media)

-(cf. 4111/4211/4311 - Recruitment and Selection)
+2(cf. 4111/4211/4311 - Recruitment and Selection)

-'''

-- 3. Disseminate the district's nondiscrimination policy and administrative regulation to all employees by one or more of the following methods: (2 CCR 11023) - a.
+- 3. Disseminate the district's nondiscrimination policy to all employees by one or more of the following methods: (2 CCR 11023) - a.
 Printing and providing a copy of the policy to all employees, with an acknowledgment form for each employee to sign and return - b.
-Sending the policy a copy via email with an acknowledgment return form - c.
-Posting the policy copy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies - d.
-Discussing the policy and regulation with employees upon hire and/or during a new hire orientation session - e.
+Sending the policy via email with an acknowledgment return form - c.
+Posting the policy on the district intranet with a tracking system ensuring all employees have read and acknowledged receipt of the policies - d.
+Discussing the policy with employees upon hire and/or during a new hire orientation session - e.
 Any other way that ensures employees receive and understand the policy